 - Integrate theories and concepts from nursing, the liberal arts, sciences, and humanities into professional nursing practice in a world of global interdependence.

-- Provide safe and holistic patient centered care in a variety of health care settings utilizing the nursing process, informatics, and emerging technology.
+- Provide safe and holistic patient centered care for all ages in a variety of health care settings utilizing the nursing process, informatics, and emerging technology.

-- Provide evidence based care of patients for the delivery of optimal health care.
+- Provide evidence based care of patients patients across the lifespan for the delivery of optimal health care.